cncf/tag-contributor-strategy/maintainers-circle/hosting.md

 is a CNCF maintainer that has experience with the subject.

 ### Logistics and Other Planning
-1. Schedule a 15 minute touch base with the speaker over slack or zoom to nail down the final structure and get a final run of show together.
+1. Schedule a 15 minute touch base with the speakers over slack or zoom to nail down the final structure and get a final run of show together.
 2. send the speaker a placeholder calendar invite directly vs having them copy from CNCF calendar.
 Invite them to CNCF slack if they are not there already.